dotJEM/angular-tree/README.md

 IMPORTANT!:

-The template is the inner html of the dx-tree directive, this is important to know so that you get it right when defining the dx-node. as such if you put the dx-tree directly on the ul, the dx-node must also be an ul (or ol).
+The template is the inner html of the dx-start-with directive, this is important to know so that you get it right when defining the dx-connect. as such if you put the dx-tree directly on the ul, the dx-node must also be an ul (or ol).

 ## Install